Home AI Tool Reviews About Submit Your AI

 Complex Reasoning and Multi-Step Tasks

 This is the clearest win.
 If your work involves tasks with multiple interdependent steps — financial modeling, debugging complex code, analyzing research papers, strategic planning — GPT-5 handles the chain-of-thought significantly better.
 It stays on track longer, loses context less frequently in long conversations, and is less likely to drift into plausible-sounding nonsense when the going gets complicated.
-I noticed this most sharply when working on a Python data pipeline project.
-GPT-4o would sometimes introduce bugs in step 3 because it “forgot” a constraint established in step 1.
-GPT-5 held the thread much more reliably.
+On multi-step work like building a data pipeline, it tends to hold earlier constraints more reliably across later steps.

 Instruction Following and Output Format Consistency

-This one surprised me because I didn’t expect it to be such a big deal until I noticed how often I was not having to re-prompt.
 GPT-5 is substantially better at following detailed, multi-part instructions on the first try.
-Ask it to write a report in a specific format, with specific sections, with a specific tone, excluding specific content — it nails the brief far more consistently than GPT-4o did.
+Ask it to write a report in a specific format, with specific sections, with a specific tone, excluding specific content — it tends to nail the brief more consistently than GPT-4o did.
 For anyone doing high-volume content production or automated workflows, this is not a small improvement.
 Fewer failures means fewer retries, which means lower API costs and less babysitting.

 Coding Assistance on Real-World Codebases

 HumanEval benchmarks are all well and good, but real-world coding assistance is messier.
-I pasted in chunks of a moderately complex React application and asked GPT-5 to refactor certain components, identify performance bottlenecks, and write unit tests for specific functions.
-The quality of suggestions was noticeably higher than what I got from GPT-4o on the same tasks.
-It was also better at asking clarifying questions before diving in, rather than making assumptions that sent the work in the wrong direction.
+For tasks like refactoring components in a moderately complex React application, identifying performance bottlenecks, or writing unit tests for specific functions, GPT-5 handles this kind of work capably, and tends to ask clarifying questions before diving in rather than making assumptions that send the work in the wrong direction.
 If you’re interested in the coding AI landscape more broadly, I covered similar ground in my Claude API Tutorial — worth reading alongside this for a fuller picture.

 Multimodal Understanding

 GPT-5’s image understanding has improved meaningfully.
-I tested it on a series of complex charts and infographics — the kind where GPT-4o would often misread axes or miss data relationships.
-GPT-5 was more accurate and more nuanced in its analysis.
-It was also better at understanding the intent behind an image in context, not just describing what it literally saw.
+It handles complex charts and infographics — the kind where models often misread axes or miss data relationships — more accurately and with more nuance.
+It also tends to be better at understanding the intent behind an image in context, not just describing what it literally shows.
 For anyone doing document intelligence work or using vision capabilities in production, this matters.

 Where the Improvement Is Smaller Than Advertised